dtonhofer/ptluxembourg_webmail_addressbook_injection/README.md

 This code fulfills two needs:

    * Getting acquainted with Selenium WebDriver.
-     (see in particular (http://aosabook.org/en/selenium.html)[Selenium WebDriver by Simon Stewart] for an introduction)
+     (see in particular [Selenium WebDriver by Simon Stewart](http://aosabook.org/en/selenium.html) for an introduction)
    * Getting our Sports Club address list, currently in an Excel sheet, into the P&T Webmail (at one time I will have to write a Grails app, fer sure).